SSD2015/TeamTheFank/InformalUsecase.md

 ##UC8.Scanning QR code
 - PA: User and Organization
 - User tapping on scan button.
 It will show user's QR code.
-User must give their QR code to the organization to scan it; then scan the QR code from the organization to get achievement that visit that group.
+User must give their QR code to the organization to scan it then scan the QR code from the organization to get achievement that visit that group.

 ##UC9.Pin code
 - PA: User and Organization